alphawerk/UCMPi_Install/AppleTV.md

 This guide below assumes you have performed the following steps:

-1. Completed the Quickstart process from here: (Quick%20Start.md)
+1. Completed the Quickstart process from [here:](./Quick%20Start.md)

 ## Installing AppleTV components